Alice Buxton Winnicott: Life

 Alice Buxton Taylor was born in 1891, in Claverdon, Warwickshire, the second of five accomplished children.
 Her father was John William Taylor (1851–1910) who was a professor of gynaecology at the University of Birmingham.
 Alice’s mother, Florence Maberly Buxton (1856–1934), a teacher before she married, had educated all her children at home in their early years.
 Alice went on to the King Edward VI High School for Girls in Birmingham.
 In 1912 Alice went up to Cambridge, following her mother and older sister Mary into Newnham College (1912–1915), studying the Natural Sciences Tripos.
-While she was in Cambridge she joined the geological Sedgewick Club.
+While she was in Cambridge she joined the geological Sedgwick Club.

 After her time at Cambridge, Taylor spent five years (1916–1920) at the National Physical Laboratory in Teddington, carrying out research into ceramics and optical glass, ‘where, for most of the time, I was the only woman research student’.
 She references the work as being ‘in connection with the urgent needs of Government and Industry’ and refers to the work as ‘Refractorics’, testing materials under very high temperatures and casting optical glass pots under pressure.

+Her paper entitled ‘The casting of pots for use in experimental work on optical glass’ appears in the Transactions of the Society of Glass Technology, 1920 Vol. 4.

 In 1923 she married the newly qualified doctor, Donald Winnicott, on 7 July 1923 in St Mary's Church, Frensham.
 She was thirty one at the time and appears to have spent her time, on leaving the National Physical Laboratory and prior to meeting Donald, in the company of artists.
 Her entry in Artists in Britain since 1945.
 Vol 2 (Buckman, 2006) states that she studied and worked with important artists of the time as she studied in Richmond, Kingston, Wimbledon and Central School of Art and Design.
 She was instrumental in the foundation of several art groups including the New Kingston Group of painters.